pvanallen/delft-ai-toolkit/docs/hardware.md

 #### Prepare the electronics
   * Create a Deflt AI Toolkit SD card for the RPi (see below)
-  * For audio to work correctly on the CRICKIT, you **must [cut a small trace](https://learn.adafruit.com/adafruit-crickit-hat-for-raspberry-pi-linux-computers/speaker-output)** on the bottom of the CRICKIT circuit board (see photo below)
+  * For audio to work correctly on on older CRICKIT boards, you **[may need to cut a small trace](https://learn.adafruit.com/adafruit-crickit-hat-for-raspberry-pi-linux-computers/speaker-output)** on the bottom of the CRICKIT circuit board (see photo below)
+  <br><img src="images/raspberry_pi_crickit_hat_cut_trace.jpg" width="512"><br>
-  * Install the camera ribbon cable, feeding it through the CRIKIT camera cable hole, to connect to the RPi (blue side facing the Ethernet jack), then connect the cable to the Camera
+  * Install the camera ribbon cable, feeding it through the CRIKIT camera cable cable hole.
+Connect to the RPi camera connector (blue side of the cable facing the Ethernet jack - watch [this video](https://www.youtube.com/watch?v=lAbpDRy-gc0)), then connect the cable to the Camera
   * Carefully install the CRICKIT on the RPi using the included extension pins while keeping the camera cable plugged in
-  * Plug the mic into the RPi upper right USB plug
+  * Plug the mic into the RPi upper left USB plug

-  <br><img src="images/raspberry_pi_crickit_hat_cut_trace.jpg" width="512"><br>

 #### Assemble the robot platform
   1. see also [this page for a similar project with details/photos](https://learn.adafruit.com/circuitpython-ble-crickit-rover/build-the-rover)